SanjayRai/HD_flow_vivado/HD_flow_KC705_mig/IP/mig_7series_0/mig_7series_0/example_design/sim/readme.txt

       c) Displays the waveforms that are listed with "add wave" command.

-   B) Steps to run the Modelsim simulation:
+   B) Steps to run the Modelsim/QuestaSim simulation:

-      a) The user should invoke the Modelsim simulator GUI.
+      a) The user should invoke the Modelsim/QuestaSim simulator GUI.

       b) Change the present working directory path to the sim folder.
-         In Transcript window, at Modelsim prompt, type the following command to change directory path.
+         In Transcript window, at Modelsim/QuestaSim prompt, type the following command to change directory path.
             cd <sim directory path>

       c) Run the simulation using sim.do file.
-         At Modelsim prompt, type the following command: do sim.do
+         At Modelsim/QuestaSim prompt, type the following command: do sim.do

-      d) To exit simulation, type the following command at Modelsim prompt: quit -f
+      d) To exit simulation, type the following command at Modelsim/QuestaSim
+         prompt:
+            quit -f

       e) Verify the transcript file for the memory transactions.